juniper

 What are juniper berries?

-There are many varieties of juniper; you might be surprised to learn that the fruit of these trees are not berries at all but are actually female seed cone produced by the various species of junipers.
+There are many varieties of juniper; you might be surprised to learn that the fruit of these trees are not berries at all, but are actually female seed cone produced by the various species of junipers.
 These cones are unusually fleshy with merged scales, which gives them a berry-like appearance.
-The berries can be harvested fresh or dried and stored for future use.
+The berries can be harvested fresh and then dried or frozen and stored for future use.

-Berries grow on all species of juniper, though not all of them are edible.
-The Tam Juniper shrub (Juniperus sabina) for example, is native to southern Europe and is popular for landscaping in the US.
+The Berries grow on all species of juniper, though not all of them are edible.
+The Tam Juniper shrub (Juniperus sabina) for example, is native to Southern Europe and is popular for landscaping in the US.
 Its berries are not edible, because they’re toxic to humans.

 In addition to the common juniper, other edible varieties include: